 How Padel Scoring Works

-Home » How Padel Scoring Works
+Home ยป News ยป How Padel Scoring Works

-Padel uses a scoring system similar to tennis, but with unique rules that reflect the sport’s fast pace, doubles format, and use of walls.
-This complete guide breaks down every element of padel scoring — from points and games to tiebreaks, golden points, and match formats.
+Padel uses a scoring system similar to tennis, but with unique rules that reflect the sportโ€™s fast pace, doubles format & use of walls.
+This complete guide breaks down every element of padel scoring โ€” from points & games to tiebreaks, star points & match formats.

-🟦 The Basic Padel Scoring System
+The Basic Padel Scoring System

 Padel uses the traditional tennis scoring system: